Skip to content

 Ayurvedic Treatment for Acne

-• Virechana (Purgation): removes excess Pitta toxins
+• Virechana (Purgation): Removes excess Pitta toxins from the body.

-• Avoid fried, spicy, sour, and fermented foods
+• Avoid fried, spicy, sour, and fermented foods.

-4) Vihara (Lifestyle Guidelines)
+4. Vihara (Lifestyle Guidelines)

-• Manage stress with yoga, pranayama, meditation
+• Practice stress management through yoga, pranayama, and meditation.

 Home Remedies in Ayurveda for Acne